simonsvale/LILYGO-T-Display-Graphics/README.md

 # LILYGO-T-Display-Graphics #
-A small graphics library for the ESP32 with a LILYGO T-Display LCD screen.
-Implemented using the Espressif Iot Development Framework (ESP-IDF).
+A small graphics utility library for the ESP32 with a LILYGO T-Display LCD screen.
+The library is written in C and implemented using the Espressif Iot Development Framework (ESP-IDF).

 Feel free to contribute yourself.